Sami-Vuorela/aatc/README.md

 Manual
 ----------

-There is a manual available over at
+There is a doxygen manual available over at
 http://sami-vuorela.github.io/aatc
 go read that instead of this readme.